Moon Geun-young: 1999–2002: Early career

-Breakthrough
+2003–2007: Breakthrough

 Moon was launched as a major star with her role in Kim Jee-woon's critically acclaimed horror film A Tale of Two Sisters (2003).
 A Tale of Two Sisters ranks among the highest-grossing Korean horror films and was the first to be screened in American theaters.

 In 2004, Moon headlined the romantic comedy film My Little Bride.
 It was the second most popular Korean film of the year, behind the blockbuster hit Taegukgi.
 In the film, Moon plays an ordinary high school girl who has to marry an older man (played by Kim Rae-won) due to a pact their grandfathers made during the Korean War.
 Following the release of My Little Bride, the press gave Moon the title "Nation's Little Sister".

 In 2005, Moon starred in Innocent Steps where she played the role of an ethnic Korean living in China, who finds herself to be a complete fish out of water after moving to South Korea.
 Innocent Steps was a hit, and its success along with My Little Bride established Moon as a genuine box office draw.
 That year, Moon ranked first among actresses in the Korean film industry as the most bankable star.
 Moon and actor Cho Seung-woo also received the 2005 Good Model award from the Korea Advertisers Association; 200 members voted for the winners based on how much they contributed to boosting the sales of products and enhancing the image of advertisers.

 In 2006, Moon starred in Love Me Not, a Korean big-screen remake of popular Japanese TV drama Ai nante iranee yo, natsu ("I Don't Need Love, Summer"), where she played a cold-hearted blind heiress.
 Later that year, Moon and veteran actor Ahn Sung-ki hosted the 2006 Pusan International Film Festival (PIFF), the biggest international film festival in South Korea.